-Sometime during the pandemic years, the two razor-fine lines running horizontally across my forehead have gone from motion-activated — popping up only when I raised my eyebrows — to just sitting there, all the time.
-I first noticed when I started zooming into my face on summer holiday selfies where my brows were relaxed, but the two pesky forehead lines seemed to almost catch the light.
+Sometime during the pandemic years, the two razor-fine lines running horizontally across my forehead have gone from emotion-activated — popping up only when I raised my eyebrows — to just sitting there, all the time.
+I first noticed when I started zooming into my face in summer-vacation selfies where my brows were relaxed, but the two pesky forehead lines seemed to almost catch the light.

 Start Skin Care At The Forehead

 I thought about it and realized that I normally pump, squeeze, or pipette-drip the specific product onto my fingers and then instinctively press into the center of my face, cupping around my nose and cheeks.
 "See, you want to be pressing your products into your forehead first," Louise explains.
 "It's a large surface area — from your brows to your hairline — and you want to give it lots of attention, and lots of product.
 Instead of just sweeping what's left on your hands across your forehead, start there."